In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

 While Eva Gonzalès’ privileged upbringing and supportive family gave her the opportunities to grow in her artistic abilities and broaden her social circle, she was still a woman in a male-dominated world.
-When it comes to the Impressionist movement in art, there are many recognizable names: Manet, Monet, Degas, Pissarro, to name a few.
-Within that line-up, there are only a few women; and even fewer deemed “great” by the world’s standards.
-Female artists such as Cassatt and Morisot may ring a bell.
+When it comes to the Impressionist movement in art, there are many recognizable names: Manet, Monet, Degas, and Pissarro, to name a few.
+Within that line-up, there are only a few women; and even fewer are deemed “great” by the world’s standards.
+Female artists such as Mary Cassatt and Berthe Morisot may ring a bell.
 But what of other female artists who painted and lived in the same social circle as the above artists but of much is not known?
 One such artist, Eva Gonzalès, proves that art world was not just a man’s world.

 Eva Gonzalès (1849–1883) was born in Paris to a novelist father and a musician mother who supported their children’s creative abilities.
 At a young age, she studied under Charles Chaplin at his private studio for female artists, and later, in 1869, Édouard Manet took her on as a model and then his only private student.

 While women artists were flourishing in higher numbers than ever before towards the end of the 19th century, the notion of a woman’s role at home held them back from possibly succeeding like their male counterparts.
-In a quote pulled from an essay on Women Impressionists, Art Historian Griselda Pollock makes the point that:
+In a quote pulled from an essay on Women Impressionists, art historian Griselda Pollock makes the point that:

 To be a woman artist in the 19th century was to be on the margins of culture but also at its center.